 Domestic violence (psychological, emotional, physical, sexual or financial) is not just perpetrated by a former or current partner, but can also be committed by a parent, between siblings or a child.

 We know that it isn't an easy process to ending the abuse and finding services who can help.
 It is very difficult, both practically and emotionally.
 We know about the stress faced by victims of domestic violence and how children are affected.
 That is why we are tackling it in the Mansfield district by:

 - Helping you if you are homeless or threatened with homelessness.
 Housing Solutions

 - Ensuring that all of our employees are aware of domestic violence and how we can best support victims/survivors of this crime.

 - Being part of the White Ribbon Campaign

 - Working with other agencies to help victims make their house safe and secure once the attacker has been removed through the Mansfield Sanctuary Scheme.

-- Together with the Police, Mansfield and Ashfield Women's Aid, Nottinghamshire Independent Domestic Abuse Services, Nottinghamshire County Council, the health service and many other agencies we are working towards reducing the number of victims who suffer domestic violence, bringing to justice those people who commit this crime and reducing the risk of them repeating their behaviour.
+- Together with Nottinghamshire Police, Nottinghamshire Women`s Aid Ltd, Nottinghamshire Independent Domestic Abuse Service, Nottinghamshire County Council, the NHS and many other agencies we are working towards reducing the number of victims who suffer domestic violence, bringing to justice those people who commit this crime and reducing the risk of them repeating their behaviour.